 Malaysia was one of ASEAN's five original members (founded in 1967).
 In 2015, Malaysia chaired ASEAN and the East Asia Summit (EAS).
 In its role as ASEAN Chair, Malaysia participated in the full suite of G20 meetings under the 2015 Turkish G20 Presidency.

 From 2015, Malaysia also assumed non-permanent membership of the UN Security Council for the term 2015-16.

 Australia and Malaysia share a long history of cooperation.
 Last year, 2015, marked the 60th anniversary of Australia’s diplomatic presence in Malaysia.
 See: Celebrating 60 years of Australia in Malaysia.

 Australia’s diplomatic representation in in Kuala Lumpur dates back to 1955 when Australia opened its first Commission to the then Federation of Malaya.
 Two years later, upon the independence of the Federation of Malaya in 1957, the Australian Commission became the Australian High Commission.
 We will celebrate the 60th anniversary of diplomatic relationship in 2017.

-Australia was closely associated with the establishment of the Federation of Malaya in 1957 and sponsored Malaya's application for membership of the United Nations.
-Sir William McKell, former Governor-General of Australia, together with four other Commonwealth jurists, helped draft Malaysia's Constitution.
-Australia was one of 15 countries to establish formal diplomatic relations with the Federation of Malaya in 1957.
+Australia was closely associated with the establishment of the independent Federation of Malaya in 1957.
+Australia sponsored Malaya's application for membership of the United Nations and was one of 15 countries to establish formal diplomatic relations with the Federation of Malaya in 1957.
+Sir William McKell, former Governor-General of Australia, together with four other Commonwealth jurists, helped draft its Constitution.

 The current Australia-Malaysia relationship draws on many long-standing associations including: